-According to TF recommendations, for the sake of comparability among countries, Member States shall apply a regression/stratification method except for duly justified cases, in particular when the private rental market represents less then 10% of the market or when regression method is statistically unreliable.
+For the sake of comparability among countries, a regression/stratification method should be applied except for duly justified cases, in particular when the private rental market represents less then 10% of the market or when regression method is statistically unreliable.
 The self assessed value used as direct estimate of the market price value of the dwelling is not acceptable.
 Method used for fiscal purpose is usually not adapted.